Appdynamics/application-importer/README.md

 1. Add all the Application Names (one application per line) in the AppList.txt file
 2. Modify the config file
-3. Run the "bash importToController.bash <config>" command.
+3. Run the "bash importToController.bash <config>" command
 4. Login to the controller to verify that the application(s) and dashboard(s) have been created